 What is Revitalash?

 Revitalash is another commonly used treatment with regards to eyelashes.
 Unlike Latisse, it is a nonprescription cosmetic product that is typically marketed as an eyelash conditioner.
-It can improve the appearance, enhance the attractiveness, and ultimately add to the beauty of natural eyelashes.

 However, Revitalash will not necessarily stimulate growth